A Novel Homotopy Perturbation Sumudu Transform Method for Nonlinear Fractional PDEs: Applications and Comparative Analysis: Introduction

 \section{Introduction}

-Fractional partial differential equations (FPDEs) are powerful tools for modeling complex systems with non-local and memory-dependent behaviors, appearing in fields such as fluid dynamics \cite{chen2023}, heat transfer in fractal media \cite{kumar2024}, and biological population dynamics \cite{obeidat2023}.
-Unlike integer-order PDEs, FPDEs incorporate fractional derivatives (e.g., Caputo or Riemann-Liouville) to capture anomalous diffusion and long-range interactions \cite{zhang2023,li2025}.
+Fractional partial differential equations (FPDEs) are powerful tools for modeling complex systems with non-local and memory-dependent behaviors, which appear in fields such as fluid dynamics~\cite{ref1,ref2,ref3,ref4}, heat transfer in fractal media~\cite{ref5,ref6}, and biological population dynamics~\cite{ref7,ref8}.
+Unlike integer-order PDEs, FPDEs incorporate fractional derivatives (such as Caputo or Riemann--Liouville) to capture anomalous diffusion and long-range interactions~\cite{ref9,ref10}.
 Solving these equations analytically or numerically is challenging due to their non-local nature and nonlinearity.